E-RYT 200, PRYT(Prenatal), YACEP Yoga Instructor, Studio Owner

 Del has been teaching Yoga for 14 years and has been a student of yoga for over 18 years.
 She received her 200 hour RYT (Registered Yoga Teacher certification with Yoga Alliance) from the Institute of Health and Healing in Newport News in 2006.
 In August of 2010 she received her E-RYT (Experienced) Certification through Yoga Alliance.
 She is also an RPYT (Registered Prenatal Teacher) through Om Mamma Prenatal School in Richmond as well as through a Yogafit training in Maryland.
 Del is also a Certified Booty Barre Instructor.

+During the past 18 years, she has attended many workshops and experienced many styles of Yoga.
 Beginning in 2011, she was one of the lead teachers in a local 200 hour yoga teacher training.
 As Del specializes in Prenatal/Postpartum Yoga, she has also taught in a 300-hour level training in the local area.
+Del is currently teaching in the Garden of Zen Yoga Teacher Training Program!

 As such, in March of 2018, Del completed a six-month Apprenticeship in the Art, Science and Ceremony of Herbal Medicine at Sacred Plant Traditions in Charlottesville, Va., A Center of Herbal Studies.
 Del has also completed a two-year program, Whole Living 1 and 2 (2018-2019) at Forrest Green Farm, Louisa, Va.
 This program focused on organic gardening, wildcrafting ethically and safely, harvesting and preserving herbs, integrating herbs for food and medicine, nutrition, and eating with the seasons to support us in our everyday life.